Buildings In Downers Grove

 Village's historic preservation program was revised in 2015, contributing to an increased interest in

 then twenty-one buildings have been granted local landmark

 Downers Grove – nine structures in

-nine in 2017 and three more thus far this year.
+nine in 2017 and four more thus far this year.

 Village Council unanimously approved landmark status on August 21, 2018 for the Clifford